DerekElvis/portfolio/README.md

 Bachelors of Science in Business Analytics and Information Technologies;  Sep 2022 - May 2024

 ### Raritan Valley Community College, Branchberg, NJ
-Associates of Science in Business Administration and Management
+Associates of Science in Business Administration and Management; Sep 2020 - Aug 2022